turbososyn/KPI_labs/README.md

 ### Demonstrating the Promise and Async-Await Solutions:
 To demonstrate the Promise-based solution, we create a list of "promises" using promise_map, and then we wait for all of them to resolve using handle_promises.

+# Lab 3 task:

+Task 3 is about integrating a cancellation mechanism into asynchronous operations, allowing tasks to be aborted if needed.

+In JavaScript, you use AbortController to cancel tasks, while in Python, we use asyncio.CancelledError and task.cancel() to cancel ongoing async tasks.

+### Key points:

+Cancellation Support: You can cancel tasks (e.g., network requests, long computations) before they finish.

+Graceful Handling: When a task is cancelled, it raises an error like CancelledError to stop execution cleanly.

+## Explanation of the code:

+### Async_map Function:

+This function processes each element in an array asynchronously using the async_fn function (which simulates an asynchronous operation).
+It creates tasks for each item in the array, runs them concurrently, and collects the results.
+The try block waits for all tasks to complete using asyncio.gather.
+If any task is cancelled, it catches the CancelledError and prints a cancellation message.

+## Async_operation Function:

+This function simulates an asynchronous task (e.g., multiplying a number) that can be cancelled.
+It sleeps for 1 second to simulate a delay, and if the task is cancelled, it raises a CancelledError to stop further execution.

+### Cancel_operation Function:

+This function waits for 1.5 seconds (to allow some tasks to run) and then cancels all tasks by calling task.cancel().
+This simulates cancelling the operation prematurely.

+### Main Function:

+This function is the entry point of the program.
+It sets up the array of data, creates tasks, and calls the async_map function.
+It also starts the task to cancel the operation after 1.5 seconds.

+### Running the Code:

+The asyncio.run(main()) line runs the entire program.
+It schedules all tasks and waits for them to finish or be cancelled.